COSC3020/quicksort-pivot-kkrweb/README.md

 Last Edited: 24 March 2025

-Feedback Request 1 Date: X
+Feedback Request 1 Date: 24 March 2025

 //

-Response: Not Complete
+Response:
 Directly from slide 34, a good pivot is considered the center n/2 pivots, between n/4 and 3n/4 Choosing any element randomly (most efficient to thus simply choose the first element in the array) results in a likelihood of 1/2 for the first random element to fall under a "good pivot".
 This is due to n/2 taking up one half of the elements, giving the randomly selected first element a 1/2 chance of being within the "good" n/2 center between n/4 and 3n/4.